-Our host, Daren Nair has been campaigning to free innocent people held hostage and unjustly detained around the world since 2016.
+Our creator and host, Daren Nair has been campaigning to free innocent people held hostage and unjustly detained around the world since 2016.
 Daren used to be a director on the board of Amnesty International UK.

 As Daren became more well-known for his advocacy, he was approached by family members of hostages who had yet to go public.
-Daren would assist them privately, put them in contact with other hostage families and when they were ready to go public, Daren would help them get global media coverage using his contacts in the news media.
+Daren would assist them privately, put them in contact with other hostage families and when they were ready to go public, Daren would help them get media coverage using his global contacts in the news media.
 Daren would also help these families get in contact with NGOs like Amnesty International and Human Rights Watch.

-After almost 3 years on the board of directors of Amnesty International UK, Daren decided to move on and create something different - something that showed the world how truly courageous and resilient these families and their loved ones are.
+After almost three years on the board of directors of Amnesty International UK, Daren decided to move on and create something different - something that showed the world how truly courageous and resilient these families and their loved ones are.

-In 2021, Daren created the podcast, Pod Hostage Diplomacy – a safe space for the families of loved ones currently held hostage or unjustly detained worldwide to share their stories at length and let governments, journalists and the public know what they can do to help bring their loved ones home.
+In 2021, Daren created the podcast, Pod Hostage Diplomacy – a safe space for the families of loved ones currently held hostage or unjustly detained worldwide to share their stories at length and let governments, journalists and the public know what they can do to help bring these hostages and wrongful detainees home.